Destination: The River Wye

 Having enjoyed a full English breakfast and picked up our packed lunch, we cast off for a spectacular day’s paddling through the Symonds Yat Gorge, stopping for lunch at Symonds West while we prepare ourselves for shooting the rapids.
 Having successfully shot the rapids, we continue past Monmouth and on through the fringes of the Forest of Dean to our final destination, Redbrook, where we will be collected and returned to Symonds Yat West to pick up our cars.

-If you are interested in either trip, get in touch.
+If you are interested, get in touch.